Home » Dinner Recipes » Chicken » Shrimp Curry

 The Best Sides to Pair With Shrimp Curry

-Shrimp curry can be a dish in itself and not need a side.
-Let me share a variety of dishes you can make and pair next to shrimp curry.
+Shrimp curry can be a dish in itself and does not need a side.
+Let me share a variety of dishes you can make and pair with shrimp curry.

 Bread is great for soaking up all the flavorful sauce that is left on your plate.